Zinc is an essential mineral for growth and development

 Get rid of wheat …. try buckwheat, amaranth and quinoa available in your supermarket.

 Probiotics …..give the good bacteria a chance to get rid of toxins – take just before bed.

-Please check the vitamin B levels in particular B12.
+Please check with your naturopath or Doctor about vitamin B levels in particular B12.
 Low B12 contributes to a wide variety of diseases and syndromes.
 In fact many conditions are really an undiagnosed B12 deficiency.

 Natural products – rethink your toothpaste and coax the kids to gargle with himalayan sea salt, use dental floss and brush with a paste of sodium bicarbonate.
 Exercise your tongue by moving it in and around your teeth and gums.
 Exercising your tongue in the way it was designed to work also improves your facial tone.

 Make bathtime a soak in magnesium chloride or epsom salts (magnesium sulphate as magnesium is a great pain reliever!
 Some people use magnesium in place of paracetemol.